2007 Los Angeles Angels season: April

-The Angels' season began with a three-game sweep of the Rangers at home, a series which saw the Angels outscore the Rangers 17–7.
-The Angels continued their 7-game homestand with a four-game series split with the Athletics.
-With a solid record of 5–2 and first place in the division after the first week of the season, the Angels traveled onto the road to take on the Indians.
+The Angels' season began with a three-game sweep of the Rangers at home, a series which saw the Angels of Anaheim outscore the Rangers 17–7.
+The Angels of Anaheim continued their 7-game homestand with a four-game series split with the Athletics.
+With a solid record of 5–2 and first place in the division after the first week of the season, the Angels of Anaheim traveled onto the road to take on the Indians.
 However, the Indians' previous four-game series with the Mariners was postponed because of heavy snow in Cleveland, Ohio.

 The large amount of snow that had fallen upon Jacobs Field brought about the discussion of moving the series to a city with better field conditions.
 After a discussion about possibly moving the series to Anaheim, the Indians decided to move the three-game series to the roofed Miller Park in Milwaukee, Wisconsin, home of the Milwaukee Brewers.

 The Indians took the three-game series 2 games to 1.
-The Angels continued their road trip by being swept by the Red Sox in a three-game series and the Athletics in a two-game series, dropping the Angels to a 6–9 record.
+The Angels of Anaheim continued their road trip by being swept by the Red Sox in a three-game series and the Athletics in a two-game series, dropping the Angels to a 6–9 record.
 During the game against the Athletics on April 18, second baseman Howie Kendrick was hit by a pitch, and placed on the 15-day disabled list.
 Kendrick would eventually return to the team in mid-May.

-The Angels returned home and swept the Mariners in a three-game series, split a two-game series with the Detroit Tigers, and swept the Devil Rays in a two-game series that saw the Angels outscore the Devil Rays 20–4.
-After losing the first game on a new roadtrip to the White Sox, the Angels won their final three games of the month, including one to the Royals.
+The Angels of Anaheim returned home and swept the Mariners in a three-game series, split a two-game series with the Detroit Tigers, and swept the Devil Rays in a two-game series that saw the Angels of Anaheim outscore the Devil Rays 20–4.
+After losing the first game on a new roadtrip to the White Sox, the Angels of Anaheim won their final three games of the month, including one to the Royals.